 A typical 4 cylinder vehicle cruising along the highway at around 50 miles per hour, will produce 4000 controlled explosions per minute inside the engine as the spark plugs ignite the fuel in each cylinder to propel the vehicle down the road.

-Obviously, these explosions produce an enormous amount of heat and, if not controlled, will destroy an engine in a matter of minutes.
+These explosions produce an enormous amount of heat and, if not controlled, will destroy an engine in a matter of minutes.

 Controlling these high temperatures is the job of the cooling system.

-- Steam and
+- Steam Cooling System

-- Liquid cooling system.
+- Liquid Cooling System

 Air Cooling system:

-In this system heat from the engine, the cylinder is directly dissipated to the atmosphere.
+Meanwhile this system heat from the engine, the cylinder is directly dissipated to the atmosphere.

 The Basic Principle of this type of system is to allow a flow of current through the parts from which heat is to be dissipated, which depends upon the surface area of metal in contact rate of flow of air, a temperature difference between hot surface and air.